Mathieu Perreault

-Mathieu Perreault (born January 5, 1988) is a Canadian former professional ice hockey winger.
-He played for the Washington Capitals, Anaheim Ducks, Winnipeg Jets and Montreal Canadiens in the National Hockey League (NHL), and for HIFK of the SM-liiga (SM-l).
+Mathieu Perreault (born January 5, 1988) is a Canadian former professional ice hockey player.
+He was a winger for the Washington Capitals, Anaheim Ducks, Winnipeg Jets and Montreal Canadiens in the National Hockey League (NHL), and for HIFK of the SM-liiga (SM-l).

 Prior to turning professional, Perreault played three seasons of major junior hockey with the Acadie–Bathurst Titan in the Quebec Major Junior Hockey League (QMJHL).
 In his final year in the QMJHL, he won the Jean Béliveau Trophy as the league's top point-producer and was named to the Second-Team All-Star.
 Perreault then began his professional career during the 2007–08 season, playing with the Capitals' American Hockey League affiliate, the Hershey Bears, and helping them clinch the 2009 Calder Cup.

 Perreault remained with the Capitals organization until the 2013–14 season when he was traded to the Anaheim Ducks.
 During his one season with the team, Perreault set new career highs in goals, assists, and points.
 Following the season, he joined the Winnipeg Jets as a free agent.
 While with the Jets, Perreault became one of three players drafted after the second round in 2006 to reach 600 games.